Julian L. Lapides

 Julian L. Lapides (September 17, 1931 – July 14, 2021) was an American politician who served in the Maryland House of Delegates from 1963 to 1967 and in the Maryland Senate from 1967 to 1995.
 Known to his friends and colleagues as "Jack", Lapides was often called the conscience of the Maryland State Senate.
 He later served as a member of the Maryland State Ethics Commission.

 Early life and education

 Born in Baltimore, Maryland, on September 17, 1931, Lapides attended Baltimore public schools and graduated from the Baltimore City College high school in 1949.
 He attended Johns Hopkins University and then Towson State College (now Towson University) where he earned his B.S. degree in 1954.
 After two years in the United States Army, Lapides was accepted at the University of Maryland Francis King Carey School of Law, where he earned his LL.B., in 1961.
 Lapides was admitted to the Maryland Bar in 1965.

+Forty years after receiving his law degree, Lapides earned a Masters of Liberal Arts degree (MLA) from Johns Hopkins University.